-Considered one of the oldest known dances by some experts, the roots of Belly Dance or Oriental Dance, were planted in the Middle East, Mediterranean, and Northeastern Africa, maybe coming from India.
+Considered one of the oldest known dances by some experts, Belly Dance or Oriental Dance's roots were planted in the Middle East, the Mediterranean, and Northeastern Africa, coming from India.
 Regardless of when and where it began, Belly Dance was traditionally performed for other women, usually during formal events such as fertility rites or pre-marriage ceremonies.
-Egyptian Gypsies womwn (Gawazi) performed in marketplaces, earning
+Egyptian Gypsies women (Gawazi) performed in marketplaces, earning

 coins for their dowries.
 These coins were sewn into their costumes

-for safe-keeping.
+for safekeeping.
 It was not until the early 20th century that Belly Dancing began to appear worldwide at public events such as carnivals and fairs.
-It became very popular in the Golden Era at Casino Badia (Cairo – Egypt).
-This brought with it coed audien- ces and mass appeal.
+It became trendy in the Golden Era at Casino Badia (Cairo – Egypt).
+This brought with it coed audience and mass appeal.

 “Belly dance is natural to a woman's bone and muscle structure.
-The movements center on the torso rather than the legs and feet, as is common in Western dance.
-The belly dancer isolates parts of her body, to move each independently in a completely feminine interpretation of the music.
-The music seems to emanate from her body, as sometimes she emphasizes the rhythm, sometimes the melody of the song”.
+The movement's center on the torso rather than the legs and feet is common in Western dance.
+The belly dancer isolates parts of her body to move independently in a completely feminine interpretation of the music.
+The music seems to emanate from her body, as sometimes she emphasizes the rhythm, and sometimes the song's melody”.

-Today belly dancing is used as a form of expression and as a celebration of heritage, but is more commonly practiced in the United States as a form of exercise, linking modern women with their ancient sisters.
+Today belly dancing is used as a form of expression and as a celebration of heritage.
+Still, it is more commonly practiced in the United States to link modern women with their ancient sisters.

 She is very pacient with the students.
 She teaches in a very nurturing environment.
 Her knowledge about the history and culture of Middle Eastern countries.
 She breaks down and drills the steps and combinations so it is easy to understand.
 Highly recommended!!!

-I ussually assess the student, first to know their expectations and to know their level/skills.
-I provide with a complementary first class where they can try and see if they would like to continue comming.
+I usually assess the student, first to know their expectations and to know their level/skills.
+I provide a complimentary first class where they can try and see if they would like to continue coming.

-We'll be stretching, learning steps and combinations as well as the culutre, rithmology, history of the dance, among others disciplines.
+We'll be stretching, learning steps and combinations as well as the culture, rhythms, history of the dance, among other disciplines.

-As part of the class, there will be a nurturing environment in which the self knowled and self love is promoted.
-Also the union and sisterhood with the other sudents/members is an essential part of the class.
+As part of the class, there will be a nurturing environment in which self-knowledge and self-love are promoted.
+Also, the union and sisterhood with the other students/members is an essential part of the class.

 Please see my website for more info www.beaazahardance.com